SCADA System Applications in Energy Management

 📌 Example: Automotive Manufacturing Plant

-• SCADA cut energy costs by 25% by optimizing machine energy usage.
+• SCADA cut energy costs by 25% by optimizing machine usage.

 4. SCADA in Smart Buildings & Energy Efficiency

-SCADA is widely used in commercial buildings, hospitals, and campuses to ensure efficient energy consumption.
+SCADA is widely used in commercial buildings, hospitals, and campuses for efficient energy use.

 Applications in Smart Energy Management